nihaomur/CNN_Practice/README.md

 Utilized the pre-trained *ResNet50* model to classify cat and dog images, achieving an accuracy of 97.06%.

 ## [Mango Level Classify](Mango_Level_Classify.ipynb):
-Performed *data augmentation* on the dataset and trained using three pre-trained models: Xception, EfficientNet, and EfficientV2B2.
+Performed *data augmentation* on the dataset and trained using three pre-trained models: *Xception*, *EfficientNet*, and *EfficientV2B2*.
 Successfully addressed the mango level classification problem with accuracy of 85.25%.